CIS Ontario Professional Learning Event: UNCONFERENCE 2026

 • Curriculum Leaders, Teachers (K-12), Division Leaders

-GUIDING QUESTION: How might we level up our school’s understanding of their current Gen AI landscape in a generative way to enhance our programming, operations and community?
+How might we level up our school’s understanding of its current Gen AI landscape in a generative way to enhance our programming, operations, and community?

-• School middle leadership, senior leadership, administrators, IT
+• School middle leadership, senior leadership, administrators, and IT

 • Those who have not had the time to really explore the Model's contents and resources